vanheeringen-lab/seq2science/README.md

 * [scATAC-seq](https://vanheeringen-lab.github.io/seq2science/content/workflows/scatac_seq.html)

 ## New users
-Information for new users, such as how to install and configure can be found in our [getting started](https://vanheeringen-lab.github.io/seq2science/content/gettingstarted.html) page.
+Information for new users, such as how to install and configure can be found in our [getting started](https://vanheeringen-lab.github.io/seq2science/content/gettingstarted.html) page, and our [Frequently Asked Questions (FAQ)](https://vanheeringen-lab.github.io/seq2science/content/faq.html) section.

 ## Feedback
 Anything not working as expected?
 Please reach out to us via our [issues](https://github.com/vanheeringen-lab/seq2science/issues) page and we'll try to help you as soon as possible!